 4. Outdoor Finishes

-We use two types of finishes for furniture that is meant for outdoor use.
-The first is essentially a high-grade deck-sealer.
-This would work for a dining surface, and achieve the most natural looking finish, but not be as stain resistant as a 2K outdoor acrylic spray.
-The deck-dealer would need to be re-applied, similar to oil, every 3 to 5 years to maintain its water resistant quality and richness of color.
-Think of the 2K spray as lacquer for outdoors.
+We use one main types of finish for furniture that is meant for outdoor use, Polarion-X. Think of the 2K spray as lacquer for outdoors.
 The material is as stain resistant as lacquer.
 In addition, it has a more flexible quality to it, which means it will not crack the way lacquer would if left outdoors through a New England winter and summer.